jarodpeachey/jelly/src/content/posts/7-signs-its-time-to-redesign-your-website.md

 A modern design instantly builds trust.
 Sleek typography, white space, and minimal layouts communicate professionalism and reliability.
 For inspiration, review examples of small business sites with simple, clean designs that prioritize clarity over complexity.

-You can also read our post on **[How Great Web Design Builds Trust With New Visitors](https://jellydevelopment.com/blog/how-great-web-design-builds-trust)** for more tips on improving first impressions.

 ## 2. It’s Not Mobile-Responsive

 If your website doesn’t look great on mobile devices, it’s time for a redesign.
 More than half of web traffic now comes from smartphones, and Google uses mobile-first indexing to determine rankings.

 A responsive design automatically adjusts your layout to fit different screen sizes, ensuring every visitor enjoys a seamless experience.
 Buttons should be large enough to tap easily, and text should remain legible without zooming.

-Check out **[The Mobile Experience Checklist for Small Businesses](https://jellydevelopment.com/blog/mobile-experience-checklist-small-business)** for a detailed look at optimizing your mobile site.

 ## 3. Your Site Loads Slowly

 Speed is everything online.
 Visitors expect instant results, and a slow website can tank your conversion rates.
 Research shows that a one-second delay can reduce page views, customer satisfaction, and even revenue.

 Common causes of slow performance include large uncompressed images, outdated plugins, or poor hosting.
 Upgrading your site’s backend, optimizing images, and enabling caching can make a noticeable difference.

-We dive deeper into this topic in **[How a 1-Second Delay Could Be Costing You Customers](https://jellydevelopment.com/blog/how-a-1-second-delay-could-be-costing-you-customers)**.

 ## 4. Your Content and Branding Are Inconsistent